opaugam-unity/kontrol/_sources/configuration.rst.txt

     $ sudo ifconfig lo0 alias 172.16.123.1
     $ docker run -e KONTROL_MODE=debug -e KONTROL_HOST=172.16.123.1 -p 8000:8000 <image>

-Please note this assumes you have a local Etcd_ running on your local host.
+Please note this assumes you have a local Etcd_ running on your local host and listening on all interfaces.

 Etcd